tatianaacostag/DevelopersDoc_site/content/en/docs/Services/Payments.md

 weight: 10
 ---

-Regardless of the [integration type]({{< ref "integrations" >}}) you choose, PayU provides operations to process ypur transactions.
+Regardless of the [integration type]({{< ref "integrations" >}}) you choose, PayU provides operations to process your transactions.
 The following section explains these methods.

 ## Transaction processing
 PayU provides different operations to process your payments: